jhauberg/dledger/MANUAL.md

 Recording a split using the split directive also has the effect of adjusting _past_ transactions accordingly, making comparison of projections more effective.

-You can still run reports without adjusting past transactions using the `--without-adjustment` flag.
+You can still run reports without adjusting past transactions using the `--no-adjustment` flag.

 ##### Split results in fractional shares